Calochortus gunnisonii

-Calochortus gunnisonii (Gunnison's mariposa lily) is a North American species of flowering plant in the lily family.
+Calochortus gunnisonii commonly known as Rocky Mountain mariposa or Gunnison mariposa lily is a North American species of flowering plant in the lily family.
 It is native to the western United States, primarily in the Rocky Mountains and Black Hills: Arizona, New Mexico, Utah, Colorado, Wyoming, Montana, South Dakota, Washington state (Grant County, northwestern Nebraska (Sioux County) and eastern Idaho (Fremont County).

 Calochortus gunnisonii is a bulb-forming perennial with straight stems up to 55 cm tall.
 Flowers are white to purple with darker purple markings.
+The three petals have a wide rim above a deeply concave center lined with hairs.
+Between and behind each broad petal are three narrow, lanceolate, sepals.